Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary 1D isothermal Langevin processes

 \subsubsection{$^{\spadesuit}$Dynkin's martingale approach}

 According to Theorem~\ref{Th:markov} and Eq.~(\ref{eq:harmtc}), harmonic functions of the generator of a Markov process define martingales.
-We show here that indeed $\exp(-s)$ is a harmonic function of the corresponding generator, which provides an alternative derivation of the martingale property from Ref.~\cite{Pigolotti:2017}.
+We show here that $\exp(-s)$ is a harmonic function of the corresponding generator. {This provides a third derivation of the martingale property of $\exp(-S^{\rm tot}_t)$, which to the best of our knowledge has not appeared before in the literature.}